Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 "No heroics this time.
 Keep your heads screwed on."

-Lanz always wanted to be the hero, rebuted: "Pfft, come on man.
+Lanz always wanted to be the hero, rebutted: "Pfft, come on man.
 No one ever tell you?
 I'm a hero in the making, I am!
 Without my heroics, our combat unit would be right up the..."

 "Lanz!"
 Noah glared at him, cut him short, with a serious look on his face.